MITHaystack/HOPS/README.md

 make test
 ```

+If you have have chosen the default install directory then sourcing `hops.bash` (from the build directory):

+`source ../x86_64-4.0.0/bin/hops.bash`

+should print out the full path to the install directory:

+`HOPS install directory set to /home/oper/HOPS/x86_64-4.0.0`

-Do not worry about messages concerning an undefined 'CI/CD key', this is for downloading secured test data, tests related to that data will be skipped.
+Do not worry about messages concerning an undefined 'CI/CD key', this is for downloading secured test data, tests that are related to that data will be skipped.
 You will need a terminal at least 95 characters wide to avoid line wraps from the `make test` suite output.

 ### Building the documentation